Flourless Avocado Brownies (Keto, Paleo, Dairy Free)

 - 2 large eggs

-- 3 tbsp melted ghee (or softened butter)
+- 3 tbsp melted ghee (butter or coconut oil)

-- 2 FULL tbsp unsweetened almond butter (or other nut butter)
+- 2-4 tbsp unsweetened almond butter (or sunflower seed butter for nut free)

 - 1/2 tsp baking soda